 Following the Second World War traffic declined in the face of road competition and passenger services ceased in 1956.
 Further competition and decline in sugar cane production led to complete closure in 1964.
 Lines were closed and lifted and although routes may still be traced, few tangible artefacts remain today.
 Narrow gauge railways fared rather better in this respect, and although most of them closed about the same time, a number of locomotives and other items are now on static display in various locations.

 In 2019, the first 13km section of a new light rail transit system opened, connecting the capital, Port Louis, with the town of Rose Hill.
-A further 2.5km section from Rose Hill to Quatre Bornes opened in spring, 2021, and a final 10.5km from Quatre Bornes to Curepipe in autumn, 2022.
+A further 2.5km section from Rose Hill to Quatre Bornes opened in spring, 2021, and 10.5km from Quatre Bornes to Curepipe in autumn, 2022.
 For much of its length, the route of the new line follows that of the former Mauritius Government Railways’ Midland Line.
-A 3.4km branch from Rose Hill to Ébène and Réduit is planned, with construction expected to start in 2023.
+In January, 2023, a 0.6km extension opened from Victoria Terminal to Aapravasi Ghat in Port Louis, together with a 3.4km branch from Rose Hill to Ébène and Réduit.
+A further 10.5km from Réduit to Saint Pierre and Côte d’Or is planned.

 Photo image by Stephen Spark